 - Open the in-game menu of Elden Ring and select the “System” option.

 Send Summon Sign has to be kept enabled while your Launch Setting has to say “Play Online.”
-At long last, you also have to agree to the Data Usage Agreement of Elden Ring.
+At long last, you must also agree to the Data Usage Agreement of Elden Ring.
 Try selecting the Data Usage Agreement option to disagree with it and then agree to the terms and conditions again so it can be reset.

 Adjust the Multiplayer Password Setting

 If you don’t do that, on the other hand, and leave the multiplayer password blank, you’ll be able to connect with random players online.
 This is an integral part of Elden Ring’s online play that needs to be duly checked, especially when you’re running into pertinent issues.
-Follow the steps listed ahead to determine your multiplayer password setting in Elden Ring.
+Follow the steps to determine your multiplayer password setting in Elden Ring.